cicovic-andrija/prep/docs/PROBLEMS.md

 The N-Queens puzzle is the problem of placing N queens on an NxN chessboard such that no two queens attack each other.
 Given an integer N, return all distinct solutions to the N-Queens puzzle.
 You may return the answer in any order.
 Each solution contains a distinct board configuration of the N-Queens placement, where 'Q' and '.' both indicate a queen and an empty space, respectively.

 Example: input: n = 4 output: [[".Q..","...Q","Q...","..Q."],["..Q.","Q...","...Q",".Q.."]]
 (2 solutions)

+# lc-hard-7

+There are n children standing in a line.
+Each child is assigned a rating value given in the integer array ratings.
+You are giving candies to these children subjected to the following requirements: (1) each child must have at least one candy, and (2) children with a higher rating get more candies than their neighbors.
+Return the minimum number of candies you need to have to distribute the candies to the children.

 # my-easy-1